 Transportation Secretary Says Ships May Sail By Mid-Summer

-At a White House press briefing over the weekend, Transportation Secretary Pete Buttigieg said “the CDC is hopeful that a lot of these operators will be in an opportunity to be sailing by mid-summer.”
+At a White House press briefing over the weekend, Transportation Secretary Pete Buttigieg said “The CDC is hopeful that a lot of these operators will be in an opportunity to be sailing by mid-summer.”

-Despite the optimistic comment, the CDC still hasn’t yet laid out full details on what cruise lines must do to actually get back to sea.
+Despite the optimistic comment, the CDC still hasn’t yet laid out full details on what cruise lines must do actually to get back to sea.

 Ships require two to three months of advanced notice to be ready to sail again, so each week that passes removes a chunk of potential sailing time this summer.